 As is often the case, we were looking at lichen on rock and that caribou figure I had seen was nowhere to be found!

 It was about noon when we got to the northernmost point of our roundabout route to Best Island.
 Taking a dip in the water gave us some relief from the heat of the day and the hot sun.
 A shady lunch spot and an extra cup of coffee – no wonder when we got back into canoe mode, the next GPS track reads 2:08 p.m.!

 The Beckwith Cabins in 2021:

-The first time we set out to see the three cabins built by an American recluse by the name of Wendell Beckwith, we paddled right by them since we did not know their exact location and were expecting them to be visible from the shoreline.
-We had better luck the next summer, having gotten clear map directions.
+The first time we set out to see the three Beckwith cabins we paddled right by them since we did not know their exact location.
+We were expecting them to be visible from the shoreline.
+We had better luck the next summer, having gotten a clear map location.

 Beckwith himself has also been made the subject of a recently-released documentary that explores what brought him to Best Island.
 The insightful interviews with people who played an integral part in his life during the two decades he spent on the island are among the highlights of the film.

 Click on the header or here to access the documentary.
 It is definitely worth watching.

 We landed on the beach on the north side of the mini-peninsula.
 [It was there that Beckwith suffered a heart attack and died in 1980.]
 There is a path that leads from the beach to the first of the cabins which Beckwith built.
 However, a recent blowdown means that visitors will now have to crawl over the fallen tree which blocks the path.